Should Your Retail Sales Training Be In-House or Online?

 This is key; no facts get lost from person to person.

-Here are some things to look for:
+Here are some general things to look for in an online sales training program:

-• Ability to track the uptake and effectiveness of your programs down to region, district and store levels.
+• Ability to track the uptake and effectiveness of your programs down to region, district, and store levels.

 • Employees can send questions and receive real-time answers.